CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 ### Deep-Analysis

-* *Imaging Console URL*: URL to CAST Imaging should you want to target a different instance that the one specified in the global configuration.
+* *Imaging Console URL*: URL to Imaging Console should you want to target a different instance that the one specified in the global configuration.
 * *API Key* : The API Key for the URL specified above.
-* *Connection Timeout*: Timeout in seconds for each calls to CAST Imaging.
+* *Connection Timeout*: Timeout in seconds for each calls to Imaging Console.
 * *Application Name*: Application on which to perform Deep Analysis.
 * *Snapshot Name*: Name of the snapshot.
-CAST Imaging will automatically assign one to the application if this field is empty.
+Imaging Console will automatically assign one to the application if this field is empty.
-* *Module Generation Type*: How the module generation will be handled by CAST Imaging.
+* *Module Generation Type*: How the module generation will be handled by Imaging Console.
 Either "Full Content" (default), " Analysis Unit module" or "Technology Module".
 * *Process Imaging*: If selected, triggers the "Generate Views" step and uploads the application to the Imaging Viewer.
 * *Publish to Engineering Dashboard*: In order to upload the application' results and publish then to the Dashboards, check this option.